Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Patriots stats and trends

+- In New England's 12 games this season, it has eight wins against the spread.

-- The Patriots have been underdogs by 2.5 points or more three times this season and have covered the spread twice.
+- The Patriots have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- New England's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).
+- New England's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- New England is 8-2 against the spread and 8-2 overall in games when it records more than 16.5 points.
+- New England is 8-2 against the spread and 8-2 overall in games when it puts up more than 16.5 points.

-- When New England picks up more than 275.2 yards, the team is 6-4 against the spread and 6-4 overall.
+- In games that New England amasses more than 275.2 yards, the team is 6-4 against the spread and 6-4 overall.

-- The Patriots have turned the ball over 15 times, 10 fewer times than the Bills have forced turnovers (25).
+- This year the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).

 Home and road insights